ESWZY/cs50web-project1/README.md

 ### Book Information

 In the book page, you can see all of information about a book.
 The first line is the title.
 The left column is the cover of the book, and the right column is the key information of the book, including author, publication year, ISBN-10, Douban page link, the number of reviews in Douban, the average rating in Douban, and the summary of the book.
-Exceptionally, if you see "Douban rate limit exceeded..", don't be panic, just wait a minute (The Douban API we used is free, so it has a request limit).
+Exceptionally, if you see "Douban?rate?limit?exceeded..", don't be panic, just wait a minute (The Douban API we used is free, so it has a request limit).

 ![Book page]()